sasivadlani/LearningTracker/README.md

 3. Use the "Clock In" and "Clock Out" buttons to track learning sessions.
 4. View and manage previous sessions in the session history table.
 5. Use the distraction list to manage and track distractions.
+6. Utilize the Pomodoro timer to stay focused with customizable work durations and notifications.

 ## Contributing